nvpham12/Amazon-Big-Data-Customer-Segmentation/Data Analytics Report.md

 - 36% of customers are regular or high value customers (**Champions**, **Loyalists**, and **Potential Loyalists**)
 - 33% of customers are at risk of churn but haven't churned yet (**About to Sleep**, **At Risk**, **Can't Lose Them**, and **Needs Attention**).
 - 30% of customers have already churned (**Lost** and **Hibernating**).
+- Small electronic devices were the most popular in 2023.
+Wireless audio devices (earbuds/headphones) were by far the most popular.
+- Ratings tend to extremes, especially towards 5 star reviews.

 ## Recommendations
 - Customers in the **About to Sleep** and **Can't Lose Them** segments should be targeted with discounts and promotions.
 This could be done by showing discounted products in their product recommendations (on the front page) or offering these customers a 1-month trial of Amazon Prime.